Nibaron/todo_list/README.md

-# Getting Started with Create React App
+# To DO List React APP
+Open [https://todo-nibz.netlify.app/](https://todo-nibz.netlify.app/) to view it in your browser.

 ## Available Scripts